 MRC originally made DC controllers and got into DCC some time ago.
 Early releases were less than impressive but the latest software release for this unit has made it quite a reasonable performer.
+(Advance squared)

-(It is called the Advance Squared)MRC decoders are another thing altogether - less than great shall we say!
+MRC decoders are another thing altogether - less than great shall we say!

 I LIKE: The fact that it has followed a similar route design wise and interface wise to the NCE system.
-The controller is fairly easy to use and it is reasonably instinctive, too.

-However, while it IS a copy of the NCE, style wise, it is unfortunately not an equivalent product in any way.
+The controller is fairly easy to use and it is reasonably instinctive too (however while it IS a copy of the NCE style wise, it is unfortunately not an equivalent product in any way.